Skip to main content

 Smart Data Acquisition

-The Research Cluster investigates innovative technical and societal method, quality criteria for data acquisition as well as partially automated procedures for documentation, analysis and interpretation of data, thus fostering the acceleration of research processes.
+This Research Cluster investigates innovative technical and societal method, quality criteria for data acquisition as well as partially automated procedures for documentation, analysis and interpretation of data, thus fostering the acceleration of research processes.

 It assesses associated opportunities and risks, including legal challenges related to IP protection.